 Some might say that an investment banker’s salary compensates for the crushing workload, but only those who have lived it truly know the impact of this pressure.
 Which begs the question: what is it like?
 What tasks are investment banker hours taken up performing, and why are analysts so busy literally at all times?

-A day in the life of an investment banker
+What does a day in the life of an investment banker look like?

 The little-known truth of an investment banking analyst’s job is that they will spend less than half their time doing actual analysis.
 The breakdown of their average day consists of: